- Who We Are

 Adaptive Services isn't only about the physical benefits, or even the psychological benefits of boosting self-confidence in the face of greater independence.
 It is also an encouraging network of support within the Y.

 Each year we hold an Adaptive Services Auction which raises money for our program at the Y. The auction includes a silent and live auction, hors d'oeuvres, beer and wine bar, a 50/50 raffle, and much more!
 It's an evening of fun for a great cause!
-This year's 12th Annual Auction will be held on Wednesday, April 2nd from 6-9pm at the Hilton Garden Inn in Freeport.
-Check out our Auction Event page for more information, to purchase tickets, and to see an updated list of auction items (updated weekly leading up to the auction!).
+This year's 12th Annual Auction was held on Wednesday, April 2nd at the Hilton Garden Inn in Freeport.
+Check back often to see next year's event date announced!
+You can also check out our Auction Event page for more information, to purchase tickets, and to see an updated list of auction items (updated weekly leading up to the auction!).